ansible/awx/docs/inventory/inventory_plugins.md

 More `hostvars` will appear if the inventory plugins are used.
 To maintain backward compatibility, the old names are added back where they have the same meaning as a variable returned by the plugin.
 New names are not removed.

 A small number of `hostvars` will be lost because of general deprecation needs.

-#### Host Names

-In many cases, the host names will change.
-In all cases, accurate host tracking will still be maintained via the host `instance_id`.

 ## Writing Your Own Inventory File